wkhere/stackless/Doc/library/dbm.rst

 .. function:: whichdb(filename)

-   This functionattempts to guess which of the several simple database modules available --- :mod:`dbm.bsd`, :mod:`dbm.gnu`, :mod:`dbm.ndbm` or :mod:`dbm.dumb` --- should be used to open a given file.
+   This function attempts to guess which of the several simple database modules available --- :mod:`dbm.gnu`, :mod:`dbm.ndbm` or :mod:`dbm.dumb` --- should be used to open a given file.

    Returns one of the following values: ``None`` if the file can't be opened because it's unreadable or doesn't exist; the empty string (``''``) if the